 Every service has its own break down of companies into sectors or industries and each is imperfect, partly because some companies are difficult to pigeonhole (For example, is Apple a smartphone, an electronics or an entertainment company?) and partly because of changes in the way businesses operate (Think of the online revolution and how it alterered industries.)
 In creating industry groupings though, you face a trade off.
 If you make the categories too broad (manufacturing, retailing), you may miss key differences across businesses.
 If you make them too narrow (smartphone manufacturing, candy retailing), you will end up with small sample sizes and businesses that cannot be easily separated from each other.
-I don't claim to have cracked the code on this one, but I have tried my best, given the raw data groupings that are provided to me, to break companies down into just over 100 industry groupings.
+I don't claim to have cracked the code on this one, but I have tried my best, given the raw data groupings that are provided to me, to break companies down into about 100 industry groupings.
 If you use the averages that I report, you are probably curious about what companies are in each industry grouping.
 To help you in answering that question, I have a spreadsheet that includes the listing of industries and the companies in each one.

 When you go global with the data, you get the advantage of a huge database, but you may be missing key diifferences in both corporate finance measures and valuation metrics across regions.
 Consequently, I have tried to create regional breakdowns of the data, reflecting partly conventional practice and partly my biases.
 The table below summarizes the most recent regional breakdown, with the number of countries in each one: